Gotham Music Academy offers the following courses for all experience levels:

-The Beatmaker Course teaches students how to lay down the rhythmic foundation of a song.
+The Drums Course teaches students how to lay down the rhythmic foundation of songs in contemporary genres including rock, jazz and blues.

-For contemporary genres including rock, jazz and blues, this entails learning to play drums & percussion instruments.
-Using electronic drum sets and percussion pads, students will learn to keep time with the bass and snare drum, modulate hi-hats and play rudiments; progress to devising tom and cymbal fills; and explore complex rhythm patterns and pitched percussion.
+Using full-sized professional electronic drum sets, students will learn to keep time with the bass and snare drum as well as hi-hats; play rudiments; progress to devising tom and cymbal fills; build a go-to set of drum patterns for typical time signatures and song structures in contemporary genres; and explore complex rhythm patterns and multi-rhythmic playing.

 In addition, Gotham Music Academy offers the following advanced courses:

 Are you looking to write songs in contemporary genres such as pop, rock, folk, Rn’B or blues?
 Then the Songwriting Course is for you!

 Learn how to develop a musical idea, using either a melody line or a chord sequence as a jumping-off point to a full song arrangement.
 Progressing from the exploration of counterpoint and harmonization, students will learn how to employ different song structures, create arrangements that optimize dynamics and frequency balance, craft lyrics to match beat, tempo and instrumentation, and vary sonic contours and textures to maximize their songs’ emotional impact.

 Students will practice each new skill with hands-on exercises using either guitar or keyboard.
 Throughout the course, students will be working on writing their very own original song.

 Want to bottle up the magic you make when your music moves air?
 The Recording Course will teach you how!